Barcelona, Spain Family Attractions - My Family Travels

 34/93 219 38 11

 Visitors of any age will delight in Parc Guell, a planned residential community commissioned by Gaudi’s top patron, the Count Eusebi Guell.
-Built on a hillside north of the city center, it failed as a real estate venture but has prospered as a public green space since 1923.
-Weaving walkways, overhanging stalactite forms and undulating benches, decorated with Gaudi’s signature mosaics of broken tile forming abstract flowers and animal shapes, are well worth a look, even if no one in the family has to run off some energy.
+What failed as a real estate venture in 1923 has since prospered as a public green space.
+Enjoy weaving walkways, overhanging stalactite forms and undulating benches.
+Marvel at Gaudi’s signature mosaics of broken tile forming abstract flowers and animal shapes.
+One of Barcelona’s top family attractions, Parc Guell is a must, even if no one in the family has to run off steam.
 The park’s central plaza attracts buskers and entertainers, as well as craftsmen selling their wares.
 At the eastern side of the park is the pink stucco home Gaudi occupied for many years, now the Gaudi Casa-Museu, a museum filled with memorabilia and architectural elements designed for various projects.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.